namnothere/Lab2-NguyenThiTuyetMai/20110381_NguyenThiTuyetMai.md

   Config the router to block ssh to web server from PC1, leaving ssh/web access normally for all other hosts from subnet 1.

 **Answer 3**:
+- For this config, we continue using iptables to block and allow traffic, as mention above we have already redirect all traffic from subnet1 to subnet2 and vice versa.

+- Allow SSH and web access from all hosts on subnet 1 except PC1 `iptables -A INPUT -p tcp -s 172.16.1.0/24 --dport 22 -j ACCEPT` `iptables -A INPUT -p tcp -s 172.16.1.0/24 --dport 80 -j ACCEPT`

+- Block SSH access from PC1 to web server
+`iptables -A INPUT -p tcp -s 172.16.2.3 --dport 22 -j DROP`

+- Allow all other traffic
+`iptables -A INPUT -j ACCEPT`

 **Question 4**:
 - PC1 now servers as a UDP server, make sure that it can reply UDP ping from other hosts on both subnets.